ADVERTISING

-Voigt was born in Frankfurt am Main in 1977 and attended the high school in Darmstadt.
-Already in her school days she got to know the museum through the Cornford painting school at the HLMD and the Academy of Tonkunst .
-Today she is a professor for painting and drawing at the University of Fine Arts in Hamburg.
-With exhibitions worldwide, it is one of the most important contemporary draftsmen .
+Voigt was born in Frankfurt am Main in 1977 and attended high school in Darmstadt.
+During her school years, she became acquainted with the museum through the Cornford Art School at the Hessian State Museum of Music (HLMD) and the Academy of Music .
+Today, she is a professor of painting and drawing at the University of Fine Arts in Hamburg.
+With exhibitions worldwide, she is considered one of the most important contemporary draughtswomen .

 Art meets music and nature